IvanovicM/ros/README.md

 ## Kalman Filter

 Localization with Kalman Filter is implemented in the package *kalman*.
+The implementation is based on the [Autonomous Mobile Robots Course](https://asl.ethz.ch/education/lectures/autonomous_mobile_robots.html) from ETH Zurich.

 Note that this package depends on laser line extraction from [this repo](https://github.com/kam3k/laser_line_extraction).

 # How to run these scripts?